 You can bring a floor plan to the builder, or work with the builder and an Architect to design the perfect floor plan.

 You are directly involved in every aspect of the construction process and make many decisions to direct every aspect of your home.

 Your options on products are only limited by your budget in every category.

-Both offer advantages to the correct buyer and have differing processes to meet each customers needs.
+Both offer advantages to the correct buyer and have different processes to meet each customer's needs.
 Consider all the options and the differences from conception, to design, to selection along with loans before making your choice.

 Want to learn more about the different loans?